DphnZwp/lets-jam-webapplicatie/README.md

 ***Website against procrastination and writer’s block.***
 I'm going to improve my old design for WriterMind and then make a website from the improved design.

+### Challenges
+* Setting how many words you want to write.
+Maximum and minimum number of words.

+You can also set a deadline for yourself so that you know when your document must be completed.

 ## Wiki
 Bekijk de [wiki](https://github.com/DphnZwp/WriterMind/wiki) om meer te lezen over mijn project.